Improving governance outcomes through AI documentation: Bridging theory and practice: Results

 \subsection{Design considerations}

 How organizations choose to document AI systems reflects both their normative values and practical constraints.
 Design and implementation choices are also influenced by established and emerging external requirements, such as regulations that companies must adhere to.
 As organizations (and regulators) aim to maximize the benefits of documentation across various types of AI systems and components, they must often navigate tensions in their approach.
 Our analysis identified common design tensions or considerations organizations must navigate.
 These include: balancing customization and standardization, tailoring documentation to specific audiences, determining the appropriate level of detail, deciding on the degree of automation in the documentation process, and incorporating interactivity into documentation artifacts.
 To an extent, these design considerations are interrelated: the level of detail documentation artifacts contain can also be a form of audience tailoring, for example.
-Yet each of these design tensions has partially distinct motivations and implications, so we address them separately.
+And, audience tailoring can be viewed as a form of customization.
+Yet each of these design tensions at least partially distinct motivations and implications, so we address them separately.